-Licorice and Pregnancy
+Licorice and Pregnancy: An Overview

 (not red licorice or "licorice" products flavored with anise) is safe for pregnant women.
 There is some evidence that real licorice may increase the risk of premature labor.

 and may also affect estrogen.
 Sometimes, licorice has estrogen-like effects, and sometimes it has anti-estrogen effects.
 Some research suggests that women who consume a large amount of licorice have an increased risk of premature labor and delivery

 If you are pregnant, it is always a good idea to have a discussion with your healthcare provider before taking any medication or supplement, including licorice extracts or supplements.